chocolatey/choco-wiki/HelpersReference.md

 ```

 ##More Helpers
 These helpers require you to wrap a try catch around your chocolateyInstall.ps1 file.
-Two of these helpers are strongly suggested every time you have to wrap.
+See the example script above.